-- The image becomes a trimmed image when converted and saved The trimmed RAW image actually becomes a trimmed image when converted to a JPEG or TIFF image and saved (p.42). - Images that have aspect ratio set will be displayed as trimmed images
+• The image becomes a trimmed image when converted and saved The trimmed RAW image actually becomes a trimmed image when converted to a JPEG or TIFF image and saved (p.42).

+Images that have aspect ratio set will be displayed as trimmed images

-When aspect ratio information is attached to a RAW image shot with EOS-1D Mark IV, EOS-1Ds Mark III, EOS-1D Mark III, EOS 7D, EOS 60D or EOS 600D, the set trimming range based on the aspect ratio information is displayed.
+When aspect ratio information is attached to a RAW image shot with EOS-1D X, EOS-1D Mark IV, EOS-1Ds Mark III, EOS-1D Mark III, EOS 5D Mark III, EOS 7D, EOS 60D, EOS REBEL T4i/650D or EOS REBEL T3i/600D, the set trimming range based on the aspect ratio information is displayed.
 Since the image is not actually trimmed, you can change the trimming range or revert to the condition before trimming.

-However, when a JPEG image is shot in a [4:3], [16:9] or [1:1] aspect ratio set with the EOS 60D or EOS 600D, its trimming range cannot be changed nor reverted to the condition before trimming, since the image is actually trimmed and saved in the set trimming ratio.
+However, when a JPEG image is shot in a [4:3], [16:9] or [1:1] aspect ratio set with the EOS 5D Mark III, EOS 60D, EOS REBEL T4i/650D or EOS REBEL T3i/600D, its trimming range cannot be changed nor reverted to the condition before trimming, since the image is actually trimmed and saved in the set trimming ratio.

 When reverting to the condition before trimming is performed based on the aspect ratio information at the time of shooting, click the [Reset] button.
-Also, if you want to cancel all the trimming range, click the [Clear] button (p.122).
+Also, if you want to cancel all the trimming range, click the [Clear] button (p.135).
+When shooting with EOS 5D Mark III and [Add cropping information] is set in Custom Functions, aspect ratio information is only set and the image is not actually trimmed, even for JPEG images.